PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 .. warning::

     This method doesn't type check the fields according to the table definition;
-    it just look whether or not it knows how to handle such types.
+    it just looks whether or not it knows how to handle such types.

 get/set_notice_receiver -- custom notice receiver
 -------------------------------------------------